temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 ## Part C: Throw `CompleteAsyncError`

 Throw a new `CompleteAsyncError` to make the Worker forget about the `translateTerm` Activity and to signify that `translateTerm` is waiting for an external completion.
+In the `translateTerm` Activity, replace the thrown error with `CompleteAsyncError`.

 ## Part D: Use `AsyncCompletionClient` to Communicate Result Back to Temporal